kstenerud/concise-encoding/README.md

 Concise Encoding
 ================

-The convenience of JSON, in a twin text/binary format with full datatype support.
+Convenience like JSON, in a twin text/binary format with full datatype support.

  * **No schema necessary.** The simplicity of ad-hoc data, like in JSON & XML.
  * **Rich type support.** No more special code for dates, bytes, large values, etc.